 In fact, a specific form of foodborne illness, scrombroid poisoning, is the result of histamine production by bacteria in spoiled food.
 Seafood is especially vulnerable to poor handling.
 Many a “seafood allergy” was actually a histamine reaction to fish that wasn’t handled properly.
 A similar effect occurs on leftover food when bacteria produce histamines; freezing stops this from happening.

 Hormonal fluctuations also affect histamine levels.
 High progesterone states such as pregnancy suppress histamines, which is why pregnant women often feel great while they are expecting but resume their headaches and stuffy noses after delivery.

 There are two easy ways to improve the body’s ability to break down and eliminate histamines.
 The supplement DAO, an enzyme derived from pork, digests histamines.
 So do certain strains of gut bacteria.
 Of course, the best way is to pay attention to what you eat and how it makes you feel, especially as seasonal allergies ramp up.

 - Fermented soy products (such as soy sauce, miso)

 - Fermented foods: sauerkraut, vinegar, kefir, yogurt, kombucha, etc.

 - Vinegar-containing foods: pickles, mayonnaise, olives

-- Cured meats: bacon, salami, pepperoni, luncheon meats
+- Cured meats: bacon, salami, pepperoni, luncheon meats, and hot dogs

 - Soured foods: sour cream, sour milk, buttermilk, soured bread, etc.